aomlomics/gomecc/README.md

-# [study short name]
+# gomecc

-Files associated with [brief study title].
-A study examining [goal of study].

-* Study title: [study title on proposal or in NRDD]
+Files associated with the project "Assessing Ecosystem Responses of Gulf of Mexico Communities to OA using Environmental DNA", supported by the NOAA Ocean Acidification Program (project number 21392).

 The structure of this repository is:

+* code – scripts and/or Jupyter notebooks for data analysis and figure generation
 * figures – pre-publication versions of figures
 * metadata – sample data and other metadata, prepared in standard format for database submission
-* code – scripts and/or Jupyter notebooks for data analysis and figure generation
-* tourmaline – config, manifest, and metadata files for Tourmaline runs, plus links to full Tourmaline output on Zenodo
+* tourmaline – config, manifest, and metadata files for [Tourmaline](https://github.com/aomlomics/tourmaline) runs, plus links to full Tourmaline output on Zenodo